Trevortds/lingbot/rules.md

 ## Procedures

-1. A quorum for team decision making is two-thirds of the permanent members active on any channel within the last 48 hours.
+1. A quorum for team decision making is a simple majority of the permanent members active on any channel within the last 48 hours.

 2. A temporary member may be booted by a simple majority